 Living Alone vs House Sharing

-Unless you’ve landed a job with some serious moolah (and if so, go you!), you’re gonna be sharing a house with housemates.
+Unless you’ve landed a job with some serious moolah (and if so, go you!), you’re gonna be living with housemates.

 Cost of House Sharing in London

-For a double room in a nice 4-person house share in Zones 1 to 3, you’re looking at housing costs of at least £800 per month before bills for a half-decent place.
+Typically, for a double room in a decent 4-person share in Zones 1 to 3, expect to pay at least £800 per month, not including bills.

 Of course, there are ways to make this cheaper.

-I was living cheaply in London, but I was so miserable that it wasn’t even worth it.
+I was living cheaply in London, but I was so cold and miserable in that house that it wasn’t even worth it.

 So, the moral of the story is: if the rent is cheap, check how much the bills are!